abinit/abinit/doc/tutorial/tddft.md

 we add 7 unoccupied bands in the dataset 2, to obtain a total of 12 bands.
 The box is not very large (6x5x5 Angstrom), the cutoff is quite reasonable, 25 Hartree), and as requested for the Casida's formalism, only one k point is used.
-We have chosen the Perdew-Wang 92 LDA functional for both the self- consistent and non-self-consistent calculations ([[ixc]] = 7).
+We are using the Perdew-Wang 92 LDA functional for both the self- consistent and non-self-consistent calculations ([[ixc]] = -1012), as deduced by abinit by looking at the pseudopotential file..

-We can now examine the output file *ttddft_1.out.*
+We can now examine the output file *ttddft_1.abo.*

-{% dialog tests/tutorial/Refs/ttddft_1.out %}
+{% dialog tests/tutorial/Refs/ttddft_1.abo %}

 One can jump to the second dataset section, and skip a few non-interesting information, in order to reach the following information: